-Bad habits will inevitably stop you from achieving anything worth in life.
+Bad habits will inevitably stop you from achieving anything worth it in life.
 From the smallest short-term goals.
 Goals such as getting up a bit earlier every day, to much more relevant and transcendent ones.
 Ones such as starting a family, becoming successful and leaving a legacy worth of admiration and respect.

 Our goals are what mark the milestones and the process you go through in life.
 It gives a sense of purpose, and therefore motivates to push forward.
 In my own case, I stopped focusing on my goals at a very important age, and opportunities went away to never come back.
 Whether you need to go through alcohol or drug detox at the end of the day what matters most is the fact that you have to keep going.
 Our species itself has been showing since the dawn of our existence, how relentlessness, perseveration, and dedication is what guarantees a spot in the food chain.
 This is what has placed us on the top of our evolutionary process, surviving through hundreds of thousands of years.

 Working towards your goals also has an effect on how you feel about yourself.
 Self-esteem is a very important aspect of everyone’s life, and though sometimes overlooked, it should always be kept in mind, worked on, and improved.